 - Trust dispute – Obtained a favourable settlement for a client relating to a trust which arose by his interest in a property in which he had invested monies for the benefit of his mother during her lifetime, which was then registered in a sibling’s name

-In the Legal 500 2018 Guide Emma was praised as being “very knowledgeable“, she is also singled out for her ability to “keep an eye on the detail of the matter while at the same time keeping the bigger picture and the client’s best interests in mind she leaves no stone unturned when preparing a case“.
+In the Legal 500 2018 Guide Emma was praised as being “very knowledgeable”.
+She is also singled out for her ability to “keep an eye on the detail of the matter while at the same time keeping the bigger picture and the client’s best interests in mind” and for “leaving no stone unturned when preparing a case”.

 “no-nonsense” and “identifies and deals effectively and efficiently with the issues and the other side” (Legal 500 2017)